Khmer Rouge insurgency: 1997 coup d'état and the final offensives

 On July 5, the day before the signing of an agreement between Ranariddh and Khieu Samphân, Hun Sen took steps to avoid falling victim to an alliance between his enemies.
 Troops loyal to Hun Sen attack the allies of the Norodom Ranariddh.
 The confrontation favoured Hun Sen and the king's son was forced into exile, while the clashes left more than a hundred dead, and several members of FUNCINPEC murdered.
 While the PPC removed FUNCINPEC from power, the Khmer Rouge settled their scores.
-On July 25, Pol Pot was publicly tried and sentenced to “life imprisonment” – in effect, house arrest by his former subordinates.
+On July 25, Pol Pot was publicly tried and sentenced to "life imprisonment" – in effect, house arrest by his former subordinates.

 In 1998, offensives by government troops completed the disarticulation of the Khmer Rouge.
 The Anlong Veng district, Khmer Rouge headquarters since 1994 was conquered on March 29, thanks to the defection of one of Ta Mok's commanders.
 Ke Pauk also surrendered, while Ta Mok fled with his last followers.
 On April 15, as the Cambodian army approached the Khmer Rouge's last stronghold, Pol Pot was prepared by his jailers to be taken to Thailand.
 However, he succumbed to a heart attack before being evacuated, possibly helped to die by his Thai military doctor.
 What remained of the Khmer Rouge took up refuge a few kilometers from the border with Thailand.
 Ta Mok and 250 to 300 soldiers engaged in banditry to survive.
 On 25 December, Khieu Samphan and Nuon Chea were handed over to Cambodian authorities by the Thai army.
 They are welcomed as high dignitaries, with Hun Sen pledging not to bring them before national or international courts, in the name of "national reconciliation".
 On the other hand, the Cambodian Prime Minister refused any pardon for Ta Mok.
-Khieu Samphân and Nuon Chea apologized for their role in the Cambodian genocide and declared “The Khmer Rouge are over!”
+Khieu Samphân and Nuon Chea apologized for their role in the Cambodian genocide and declared "The Khmer Rouge are over!"
 Last Khmer Rouge guerrillas surrendered to the Cambodian government on 9 February 1999, ending the remnants of communism in Cambodia.
-As a result, the governement incorporated the last remnants of the Khmer Rouge into Cambodian army on February 12.
+As a result, the government incorporated the last remnants of the Khmer Rouge into Cambodian army on February 12.
 Ta Mok, the last Khmer Rouge leader still at large, was captured by the Thai army and handed over to Cambodian authorities on March 6, 1999.